Securing Workloads: A Deep Dive into Attestation-Based Authorization for Non-Human Identities

 - Finally, access is either granted or denied based on the validation results.

 The Non-Human Identity Management Group (NHIMG) is the leading independent authority in NHI research and advisory.
 They empower organizations to tackle the critical risks posed by Non-Human Identities (NHIs).
+NHIMG's research and advisory are crucial for understanding the evolving NHI landscape and developing effective attestation strategies, helping organizations stay ahead of emerging threats and best practices.
 Stay updated on Non-human identity by following NHIMG.

 Understanding these core components and the attestation process is essential for implementing robust security measures.
 Next, we'll explore how attestation integrates with other security frameworks.